Carolyn Ainslie, vice president for finance and treasurer

 Charges for baggage that is reasonable and appropriate for the purpose and length of the trip are allowable.
 Charges for baggage that is personal in nature (e.g. golf clubs for a business trip) or that is not reasonable and appropriate for the purpose and length of the trip, is not allowable.

 - Private Plane

 Travel by private airplane may be reimbursed at the cost of an equivalent coach fare, when such commercial plane service is available.
 When commercial plane service is not available, reimbursement will be at the lowest cost for other means of public transportation, if available.

 Travelers must cancel reservations to avoid no-show charges.
-If incurred, these fees are not an allowable business expense.

 - Hotel Class and Rooms

 The class of hotel must be reasonable and appropriate for the business purpose and location.
 University travelers should stay in standard rooms only.
 Suites and other upgraded rooms are not allowable expenses.
 If there is a valid business need for a non-standard room, the business purpose must be documented and approval must be granted in advance by the department chair or office head.

 The following are maximum nightly rates (before taxes) by location: